Middle Market Investment Banks – In the Middle of Action?

 - Mid-market banks operate a very lean staff, thus even if you are a master modeler, that alone may not help you with the internship.
-However if you can demonstrate competence in accounting and the legal aspects along with modeling, then you are hitting bull’s eye.
+However, if you can demonstrate competence in accounting and the legal aspects along with modeling, then you are hitting bull’s eye.

 - If your resume speaks of your activities in the local community, then you have a better shot at getting the call.
 After all, the investment banker grows on the basis of his ability to forge relations with the community around him/her.

 - Find the right person who is in charge of recruiting.
-The best option is through website or via calling.
+The best option is through the website or via calling.
 If nothing works, then sending the resume to the CEO isn’t a bad thing.

 The phone call

 - How you answer the first phone call from the bank is also important.
-Normally the banks want to attach a voice to the resume and hence they would like to interview you over the phone.
+Typically the banks want to attach a voice to the resume and hence they would like to interview you over the phone.
 The following tips could come in handy:

 - Be as ardent on those phone calls as you would be if you receive a call from Goldman Sachs.

-- Be mature in your tone, after all Investment banking is a business between mature people.
+- Be mature in your tone, after all Investment Banking is a business between mature people.
 The more you giggle or gush, the less are your chances of getting through.

 - Be precise in answering the question.
 This would convey that you understand the value of time.

-- Do try and convince the interviewer that you would be sincere and professional in your activities, even if you are using the internship as a stepping stone to a Bulge bracket job.
+- Do try and convince the interviewer that you would be sincere and professional in your activities, even if you are using the internship as a stepping stone to a Bulge Bracket job.